ShiftLeftSecurity/sbt-ci-release-early/readme.md

 ### Choosing the correct Sonatype host
 Unfortunately there's been a few changes re sonatype hosts, leading to confusion.
 You will need to configure the `sonatypeCredentialHost` setting according to the sonatype host your account is on.
 If you're unsure, you'll need to test them individually, but here's a rough guideline:

-- `sonatypeCredentialHost := "central.sonatype.com"` - if you are on Sonatype Central
+- `ThisBuild/sonatypeCredentialHost := "central.sonatype.com"` - if you are on Sonatype Central
-- `sonatypeCredentialHost := "oss.sonatype.org"` - the sonatype legacy OSSRH host
+- `ThisBuild/sonatypeCredentialHost := "oss.sonatype.org"` - the sonatype legacy OSSRH host
-- `sonatypeCredentialHost := "s01.oss.sonatype.org"` - the sonatype legacy OSSRH host, for accounts created after February 2021
+- `ThisBuild/sonatypeCredentialHost := "s01.oss.sonatype.org"` - the sonatype legacy OSSRH host, for accounts created after February 2021

 > [!NOTE] The legacy OSSRH service will sunset on June 30th, 2025, i.e. you will need to migrate to Sonatype Central after that.
 See https://central.sonatype.org/publish/publish-guide